 Many within the Establishment said that it was actually unconstitutional to force the COT cases into an arbitration process with Telstra while the Australian Federal Police (AFP) were still investigating Telstra for alleged phone and fax hacking of the COT cases’ businesses and, furthermore, it was acknowledged that it was clearly an unworkable process.
 The COT Cases all at different times leading up to and during their arbitrations raised the AFP issues with Frank Blount, Telstra’s CEO.

-On 3 March 1994, (before I went into arbitration) I received a telephone call from Telstra’s CEO Frank Blount in response to my previous phone call to him the day before concerning my ongoing telephone problems.
+On 3 March 1994, (before I went into arbitration) I received a telephone call from Telstra’s CEO Frank Blount in response to my previous phone call to him the day before concerning my ongoing telephone problems which were two-fold i.e.; the calls were arriving at my premises but with in seconds were dropping out.
+This caused a billing fault for those calls that were to my 008/1800 free-call service I was offering to my clients.
 Telstra internal email (see AXE Faulty Equipment 4-A), headed Subject: RE: COT Cases – call from Alan Smith dated 2 and 3 March 1994, between Mr Blount and Telstra’s Steve Black, show Mr Blount as stating:

 “I also am not certain from my discussion to Alan that he expects anything else at this point.
 He simply states that he is still having major problems as late as the day he placed the call to me”.